avergnaud/CEH-notes/README.md

 [https://en.wikipedia.org/wiki/EtherType](https://en.wikipedia.org/wiki/EtherType)
 EtherType is a two-octet field in an Ethernet frame.
 It is used to indicate which protocol is encapsulated in the payload of the frame and is used at the receiving end by the data link layer to determine how the payload is processed.
 [https://en.wikipedia.org/wiki/EtherType#Values](https://en.wikipedia.org/wiki/EtherType#Values)

-`0x0800` corresponds to "IPv4".
-This means that this layer 2 header carries information about the layer 3.
+Layer 2 header carries information about the layer 3 :
+* `0x0800` corresponds to "IPv4"
+* `0x0806` corresponds to "ARP"

 ### Data